Filling and comforting vegan shepherd’s pie made with a veggie-packed veggie mince and creamy mashed potatoes and baked to perfection.

-Jaye was the one who conceived of it (he’s great with the savory stuff!) and he wanted to experiment with chopping up mushrooms super fine and putting them in with the veggie mince to create a really hearty texture.
-And oh wow it worked fabulously!
+Jaye was the one who created this recipe – he’s great with the savory stuff – and he wanted to experiment with chopping up mushrooms super fine and putting them in with the veggie mince to create a really hearty texture.
+And oh wow it worked fabulously.

-This veggie mince was amazing!
-And topped with some fabulous vegan mashed potatoes this is a super satisfying vegan dinner meal.
+This veggie mince was amazing.
+And topped with some creamy vegan mashed potatoes this is a super satisfying vegan dinner meal.

 Cottage pie and shepherd’s pie are basically the same thing when it comes to vegan fare, but traditionally a cottage pie is based on beef and shepherd’s pie is based on lamb.
-But since we’re making vegan versions we can really call it whatever, but since we’ve already done a vegan cottage pie, and we did that quite differently, we’ve called this one a vegan shepherd’s pie!
+But since we’re making vegan versions we can really call it whatever.

 Bake in the oven at 390°F (200°C) for 30 minutes.
 In the last 5 minutes switch it over to grill to really brown the top super nicely.

-It keeps super well in the fridge so leftovers are not going to be an issue at all and can be easily reheated the next day.
+It keeps super well in the fridge for 3-4 days so leftovers are not going to be an issue at all.
+You can reheat it in the microwave or in the oven at 350°F until heated through.

 - Vegan Pasta Bake